drocheam/optrace/docs/source/usage/image.rst

 **Image**

 As described above, multiple different image modes can be generated.
-This is done by utilizing the ``get`` function of the image and a selected image mode name:
+This is done by utilizing the :python:`get` function of the image and a selected image mode name:

 .. testcode::

    img_array = img.get("Illuminance")

-For the sRGB modes there is an additional ``log`` parameter, that scales the color brightness logarithmically.
+For the sRGB modes there is an additional :python:`log` parameter, that scales the color brightness logarithmically.
 However this is done in a different color space.
 While the other modes also can be scaled logarithmically, this can be done by the user or the plotting function.

 .. testcode::